closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 This path was very intriguing, and we want to add more PWA features anyway.
 However, for several reasons we decided this was not the right path forward:

-1. Our customers and potential customers expect us to have an app on the Apple App Store and the Google Play Store.
+1. Our customers expect us to have an app on the Apple App Store and the Google Play Store.
 Having presence on the app stores is a hard requirement and we can't do that with a PWA.
 2. Calling is an integral part of our web app and it had to be part of our mobile app too.
 While web-based outbound calling was very feasible on a PWA, there are real limitations for receiving inbound calls.
 We did create a proof